ibm-cloud-docs/assistant/skill-actions-add.md

 To add an actions skill, complete the following steps:

-1. Click **Create Skill**.

-1. Select the **Actions skill**, and then click **Next**.
+1. From the assistant where you want to add the skill, click **Add an actions skill**.

 1. Take one of the following actions:

+    - To create a new actions skill, stay on the *Create skill* tab.

-    - To add an actions skill that was downloaded previously to this service instance, you can import it as a JSON file.
-Click **Import skill**.
-Drag a file or click **Drag and drop file here or click to select a file** and select the actions skill JSON file you want to import.
+    - To add an actions skill that was downloaded previously to this service instance, you can upload it as a JSON file.
+Open the *Upload skill* tab.
+Drag a file or click **Drag and drop file here or click to select a file** and select the actions skill JSON file you want to upload.

-      The imported JSON file must use UTF-8 encoding, without byte order mark (BOM) encoding.
+      The uploaded JSON file must use UTF-8 encoding, without byte order mark (BOM) encoding.
 The JSON cannot contain tabs, newlines, or carriage returns.
       {: important}

-      Click **Import**.
+      Click **Upload**.

-    - To create a new actions skill, stay on the *Create skill* tab.
+    - If you have created an actions skill already, the *Add existing skill* tab is displayed, and you can click to add an existing skill.

 1. Specify the details for the skill: